ansys/pymechanical/doc/source/getting_started/faq.rst

 The python scripting capability within Mechanical was born out of the same development that brought ACT to Mechanical.
 These APIs are the same as those used for PyMechanical, but can only be run from inside the product.
-By default, thuse use `IronPython` 2.7, but `CPython` 3.x based scripting is available with a feature flag in recent versions of Mechanical.
+By default, these use IronPython 2.7, but CPython 3.x based scripting is available with a feature flag in recent versions of Mechanical.
 Mechanical offers an intuitive user interface for scripting, called the "Mechanical Scripting View" with features like script recording, autocomplete, and  a snippet library.
 However - it is possible to use this feature in batch mode without the